wazuh/wazuh-documentation/source/amazon/services/prerequisites/considerations.rst

 To process older logs, it's necessary to manually execute the module using the ``--reparse`` or ``-o`` option.
 Executing the module with this option will use the ``only_logs_after`` value provided to fetch and process every log from that date until the present.
 If no ``only_logs_after`` value was provided, it will use the date of the first file processed.

-Below there is an example of a manual execution of the module using the ``--reparse`` option on a manager using ``/var/ossec`` as the Wazuh installation path:
+Below there is an example of a manual execution of the module using the ``--reparse`` option on a manager, being ``/var/ossec`` the Wazuh installation path:

 .. code-block:: console